renda28/ravenous/README.md

 # How to use

-1. Request access by clicking the button https://cors-anywhere.herokuapp.com/corsdemo
+1. Request cors access by clicking the button https://cors-anywhere.herokuapp.com/corsdemo
 2. Visit the link http://ravenous28.surge.sh/

 # Technologies